github/developer.github.com/content/guides/basics-of-authentication.md

 title: Basics of Authentication
 ---

-# Basics of Authentication
+# Basics of Authentication!

 {:toc}

 In this section, we're going to focus on the basics of authentication.
-Specifically, we're going to create a Ruby server (using [Sinatra][Sinatra]) that implements the [web flow][webflow] of an application in several different ways.
+Specifically, we're going to create a Ruby server (using [Sinatra][Sinatra]) that implements the [web flow][webflow] of an application in several different ways!

 {{#tip}}